Upload advice

 At these larger sizes, uploads are likely to take some considerable time, (i.e. several hours), to monitor progress, you may want to check your network activity to see how much data your computer is sending.

-If you have files which are above 2GB you should split your files into smaller chunks before uploading (perhaps using an archiving program like WinRar or Rar or the Split utility on Unix systems).
+If you have files which are above 4GB you should split your files into smaller chunks before uploading (perhaps using an archiving program like WinRar or Rar or the Split utility on Unix systems).

-As mentioned below most Internet links are ‘asymmetric’ and have limited upload capacity; typically about 1MB per minute.
-If you have a large amount of data (i.e. 500MB and over) to submit, then unless you have a T1 link (or similar) you may find it easier to submit your work on DVD with a postal application form.
+As mentioned below most Internet links are ‘asymmetric’ and have limited upload capacity; typically a few MB per minute.
+If you have a large amount of data (i.e. 500MB and over) to submit, then unless you have a fast Internet link (such as a symmetrical leased line, or fibre to the premises) you may find it easier to submit your work on a DVD or Blu-ray disc with a postal application form.

 Your security